 The next thing to do would be to measure the circumference of each arm in a flexed and un-flexed position.
 Remember that if you are measuring an arm or a leg there is more than one way to flex.

-For checking, if one arm is bigger than the other you should check bicep flexed, arm un-flexed, and tricep flexed.
+If you have one arm bigger than the other you should check bicep flexed, arm un-flexed, and tricep flexed.
 Then repeat the measurements with the opposite arm.

 To check a muscle imbalance in your thigh you would measure your quadricep flexed, leg un-flexed, and then hamstring flexed.
 Note these measurements down and you will be able to assess how big of a muscle imbalance you are dealing with.